ksens/salty_scripts/DualConfig_shim.md

 sshg $ALL "sudo yum list installed \"shim\" | grep shim"
 ```

-To change the version of shim on any one node (you can modify the commands to work with `sshg`):
+To change the version of shim on any one node (you can modify the commands to work with `sshg`)
 ```
 # Remove the current version
 sudo yum remove shim